Chart Color Schemes

 Hornsby Heights features high concentrations of family households, with a higher-than-average median household size

 Family households account for 86.1% of all households, including 50.3% couples with children, 25.1% couples without children, and 9.8% single parent families.
 Non-family households make up the remaining 13.9%, with lone person households at 12.7% and group households comprising 1.1% of the total.
-The median household size is 3.0 people, larger than the Greater Sydney average of 2.7.
+The median household size is 3.0 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households